-Full-time: Three years, Part-time: Five years
+Full-time: Three years (4 years with industrial placement), Part-time: Five years

 Campus, Full-time and Part-time

 For sandwich award:

 More information about programme specifications and module information is available in the course handbook.